The goal of treating Lagophthalmos medically is to maintain a normal corneal epithelium. This is achieved through the following process:

 Surgical (usually wait several months)

-Goal: Closure of the eyelids to narrow the palpebral fissure and decrease evaporation.
+The goal of treating Lagophthalmos surgically is closure of the eyelids to narrow the palpebral fissure and decrease evaporation.
+With respect to horizontal closure:

-- Permanent: lateral tarsorraphy Tarsorrhaphy has been the standard method of managing exposure keratitis and is often effective if large enough.
+- Permanent: lateral tarsorrhaphy has been the standard method of managing exposure keratitis and is often effective if large enough.

-- generally used as a last resort in managing surface exposure.
+- Medial tarsorrhaphies can be more disfiguring and is generally used as a last resort in managing surface exposure.

 - Lower-lid elevation with spacers